|HCC Site ID:||1604||Parish:||Winchester|

 Location and Site

-The ancient Hospital lies on the St Cross Road, a mile from Winchester City Centre.
-It is situated within the complex of St Cross Hospital.
-It stands in the water meadows below St Catherine’s Hill.
+The ancient Hospital of St Cross lies on the St Cross Road, a mile from Winchester City Centre.
+The Master’s Garden is situated within the complex of the Hospital, which stands in the water meadows below St Catherine’s Hill

-Another tree originating from the New World, a Cercis canadensis ‘Texan White’ was planted by HRH The Duchess of Cornwall to commemorate her visit on 21st February 2008
+A tulip tree was planted in the garden to commemorate the opening by the Queen Mother and a tree originating from the New World, a Cercis canadensis ‘Texan White’ was planted by HRH The Duchess of Cornwall to commemorate her visit on 21st February 2008.

 Summary & Significance